itzzjb/kodekloud-terraform/README.md

 | 4 | -var or -var-file (command line flags) |

 If **_every method is used, the -var of -var-file_** will be used.

+# Resource Attribute Reference

+In a real world scenario there will be multiple resources that depends on each other.
+We **_might need to get the output of one resource and use it as a input for another one_**.

+You can use the documentation of the resource type from the terraform registry.
+In the **_attribute reference_** section you will be able to find the **_list of attributes return back from resource_** after you run `terraform apply`.

+We can use these returning attributes of a resource in another resource.